COEN-390/RaspberryPiSetup/README.md

 ### Notes
 - Raspberry Pi 3 Model B v1.2 uses armv7l archetecture, and official builds for the required version of torch and torchvision for armv7l do not exist.
 The whl files were compiled from source in a Docker container emulating an armv7l architecture using qemu.
 Trying to build from source directly on a Pi would take several days.
 See https://ownyourbits.com/2018/06/27/running-and-building-arm-docker-containers-in-x86/ for more information on this process.
+- If you get an error of type ```filename.whl is not a supported wheel on this platform```, check to make sure you have the correct python version instlalled (3.7 in this case)